TheJashShah/Javascript-Projects/README.md

    5. Hangman
    6. Movies-Dashboard
    7. News-API
+   8. Notes-App
-   8. Rock-Paper-Scissors
+   9. Rock-Paper-Scissors
-   9. Sudoku
+   10. Sudoku
-   10. Tic-Tac-Toe
+   11. Tic-Tac-Toe
-   11. To-Do-List
+   12. To-Do-List

 # Quiz-App
  A Quiz App where you can build your own customized quiz, selecting the topic and the number of questions.